Chalarangelo/30-seconds-of-code/README.md

 Returns the minimum/maximum value of an array, after applying the provided function to set comparing rule.

-Use `Array.reduce()` in combination with the `comparator` function to get the appropriate element in the array.
+Use `Array.prototype.reduce()` in combination with the `comparator` function to get the appropriate element in the array.
 You can omit the second parameter, `comparator`, to use the default one that returns the minimum element in the array.

 ```js